jimfrenette/uiCookbook/sidebars/README.md

 3. Change directory to /uiCookbook/sidebars

 4. Run npm install from a bash terminal or command prompt.
-This will read the `package.json` file and install the dependencies into the sass-cssnano project folder.
+This will read the `package.json` file and install the dependencies into the sidebars project folder.

 ```
 npm install